• Menu

 Rafting the Blue River is also popular during the late spring to early summer season.
 The Upper Blue River has some class III and IVs and begins near the aforementioned Blue River Campground.
 The Lower Blue River is after that with Class II and III rapids.

-Whether you chose to experience the Blue River by car or in waders you can expect to enjoy a peaceful day surrounded by breath taking scenery.
+Whether you choose to experience the Blue River by car or in waders you can expect to enjoy a peaceful day surrounded by breathtaking scenery.

 Blue River Flowing Through Breckenridge CO